-KnowX – KnowX.com public record and background check portal retired on July 31, 2017.
+- KnowX – The KnowX.com portal retired on July 31, 2017.

 Free Background Checks or Online Searches

-Some online detective software packages suggest that you can invest just a small amount.
-Then, you can use their software and then conduct unlimited searches for free.
+Some online detective software packages suggest investing just a small amount.
+Then, you can use their software and conduct unlimited searches for free.
 In reality, you do get unlimited access to their search tools.
-Unfortunately, that unlimited access usually provides you with little more than free telephone number and address searches.
+Unfortunately, unlimited access usually provides little more than free telephone number and address searches.

 Real Estate and Property Reports

-Real Estate Reports provide basic information on properties including residential real estate, commercial real estate, institutional, community buildings, land and much more.
+Real Estate Reports provide basic information on properties, including residential real estate, commercial real estate, institutional, community buildings, land, and much more.

 Presenting Information and Data to Clients

 After retrieving the raw data on the subject, take the time to analyze the information and summarize the key information in the form of an investigative report.
-It is the private investigator’s job to cull through the data an determine the facts that are relevant to the investigation.
-Ultimately, once all of the relevant information and data is assembled, it should be presented in a format that is simple and easy to understand.
-Provide your own detailed descriptions for various data points to help your clients understand the information, what it is and why it is important.
+The private investigator’s job is to cull through the data and determine the relevant facts to the investigation.
+Ultimately, once all relevant information and data are assembled, it should be presented in a simple and easy-to-understand format.

 Questions and Comments